newtang/newtang.github.io/_drafts/windows.markdown

 [![Window types]({{ site.url }}/assets/windows/types.jpg)]({{ site.url }}/assets/windows/types.jpg)

 ### Window materials
-- **Wood**: is more expensive, but an efficient insulator.
+- **Wood** is more expensive, but an efficient insulator.
 Requires more maintenance to retain beauty and efficiency.
-- **Vinyl**: is less expensive than wood.
+- **Vinyl** is less expensive than wood.
 It's efficient, and does not require maintenance.
 Resistant to scratching, fading, and corrosion.
 This seems to be the standard choice for replacement windows.
-- **Aluminum**: Not a great insulator, so it's not great for climates with more extreme temperatures.
+- **Aluminum** is not a great insulator, so it's not great for climates with more extreme temperatures.
 Allows more light because of the thinner frames.
 Apparently, they can also be more impact-proof, so it's useful for hurricane prone areas.
 [Source](https://www.angieslist.com/articles/pros-and-cons-aluminum-vs-vinyl-windows.htm)

 ### Features
 - **Paned-ness**: (I made this word up) Double paned (also double glazed) windows are literally two panes of glass with a small gap between them.
 Sometimes, it's hard to tell if glass is double paned.
 One trick is to hold a lighter flame near the window, and see if you see double.
 You should see a reflection of the flame for every pane of glass.
 This tip can get a little confusing, because you might see two very slightly offset reflections per pane.
 Try doing this trick with a glass cup first and you'll start to understand what you're looking for.
 Oh, and yes, there are triple paned windows.
 From what I can tell, this might be overkill unless you live near a particularly loud area like a highway.